galjos/galjos/README.md

 - 👋 Hi, I’m @galjos
+- 🧪 I'm a theoretical chemist
+- 🔥 I'm interested in high performance computing

 <!---
 galjos/galjos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.